Details of the scheme

 Any representations received may be made public.
 Written objections and support will be considered by the council before deciding whether or not to make the experimental measures permanent.

-We intend to review the measure in early 2021.
-A full report on the findings and outcomes of the ETRO will be presented to the Council’s Cabinet, who will make a decision on whether the changes for each ETRO should be made permanent, retained (with minor alterations), or removed.
-The experimental orders can also be maintained for further review, up to a maximum period of 18 months.
+We are currently reviewing the measure considering feedback from the first six months of the trial.
+A full report on the findings and outcomes of the ETRO will be considered by the Portfolio Holder for Transport, who will make a decision on whether the changes should be made permanent, retained (with minor alterations), or removed.
+The experimental order can also be maintained for further review, up to a maximum period of 18 months.